Jaffe2718/Command-Debug-DevKit/README.md

 ## Introduction 📖
 This project is written for debugging Minecraft commands.
 In this project, there are serveral subprojects:
-- `fabric`: The mod for fabric, used to be a connection kit for IDE.
+- `fabric`: The mod for Fabric and Quilt, used to be a connection kit for IDE.
 It can create two socket server to provide code completion and code execution service.
 - `ide-debug-tool`: This is a command line tool which can connect to the socket server opened by the mod.
 It can send code to the server and get the result.
 It can be a debug tool for IDE or a command line tool to execute *.mcfunction file directly.
 - `idea-plugin`: This is a plugin for IntelliJ IDEA.
 It can connect to the socket server opened by the mod.
 It provides code completion and code execution service for IDE.
 The plugin contains a compiled `ide-debug-tool` so you don't need to install it manually.
-- `quilt`: The mod for quilt, used to be a connection kit for IDE.
-It can create two socket server to provide code completion and code execution service.

 ## Setup 🛠️